Learn about the rules around renting office space in the Netherlands, including how tenancy regulations depend on the type of business you’re running.

 After the first request to suspend the vacation period, the court can grant another two extensions, up to a maximum of one year each.
 If you fail to meet your contractual obligations, the court may refuse to grant any extensions.

 Renting office space in a large office building

 An alternative to renting office premises or working from home is to rent space in an office building with office units for small enterprises.
 The advantages of this are relatively low rent and flexible conditions.
 In addition, notice terms are usually short.
 This enables you to get out quickly if you don’t need the space anymore.

 Before choosing where your business should be based, check the local zoning plan for your proposed office location.
 In its zoning plan, the municipality determines the designated use of premises or locations.

 The designated use of most houses – including terraced houses and semi-detached houses – is residential.
 This means that strictly speaking you cannot start a business at that address.

-In practice, however, setting up an enterprise at a residential designated address is permitted provided that:
+In practice, however, setting up an enterprise at a residential address is possible if:

 - the type of business you run can be classified as an office